oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Status List Aggregation {#batch-fetching}

 Status List Aggregation is an optional mechanism to retrieve a list of URIs to all Status List Tokens, allowing a Relying Party to fetch all relevant Status Lists for a specific type of Referenced Token or issuer.
-This mechanism is intended to support fetching and caching mechanisms and allow offline validation of the status.
+This mechanism is intended to support fetching and caching mechanisms and allow offline validation of the status of a reference token for a period of time.

 There are two options for a Relying Party to retrieve the Status List Aggregation.
 An issuer MAY support any of these mechanisms: